fishcus/KAP-manual/en/model/data_import/kafka_import.en.md

 4.You need to give a logic table name for this streaming data source.
 The name will be used for SQL query later.
 Here please enter "KAFKA_TABLE_1" in the **Table Name** field.
    ![Input Table Name](images/d.png)

-5.Review the table schema, make sure there is at least one column chosen as ”timestamp“.
+5.Review the table schema, make sure there is at least one column chosen as *timestamp*.

    ![One Column Chosen as Timestamp](images/e.png)